 A LWM2M Client negotiates with the LWM2M Server the best method during the DTLS handshake for establishing the DTLS session.

 This security mode is appropriate for LWM2M deployments where there is an existing trust relationship between the LWM2M Server and Client.
-The same PSKs and PDK IDs need to be generated, and installed on the Client and Server.
-When using a Bootstrap Server, this security mode requires a 3-way trust relationship between the Bootstrap Server, LWM2M Server(s) and LWM2M Client(s).
+The same PSKs and PSK IDs need to be generated, and installed on the Client and Server.
+When using a Bootstrap Server, this security mode requires a 3-way trust relationship between the Bootstrap Server, LWM2M Server(s) and LWM2M Client(s): namely Bootstrap Server got the secret key (PSK) from Server(s), and should also share a pre-provisioned secret with Client(s) for ensuring secure DTLS Bootstrap communication

+Using SmartCard PSK provisioning needs no pre-existing trust relationship between LWM2M Server(s) and LWM2M Client(s).

 Raw Public Key Certificates